Karl Freiherr von Thüngen

 Karl Freiherr von Thüngen (26 June 1893 – 24 October 1944) was a German general in the Wehrmacht during World War II who was executed in 1944 after the failed 20 July Plot.

 Biography

-During World War II, Thüngen served on the Eastern Front, in 1942 and 1943 with the 18th Panzer Division.
+During World War I, Thungen served in the Bavarian Army.
+He was later awarded both classes of the Iron Cross.

+During World War II, Thüngen served on the Eastern Front, in 1942 and 1943 with the 18th Panzer Division, which committed numerous war crimes during his command.
+The division shot any enemy soldier who was not clearly identified as a soldier, as well as any civilian who was suspected of supporting partisans.
+Escaping Soviet citizens were systematically handed over to the secret military police, who executed them as spies.
+Prisoners of war were starved and forced to walk long distances.
+They also carried out looting on such a great scale that civilians starved.
+Troops killed livestock for sport and carried out armed robberies, for which they were not punished.

 On 6 April 1943 he was awarded the Knight's Cross of the Iron Cross.
 On 20 July 1944, he was appointed by the conspirators as the commander of the defense group III (Berlin), succeeding the arrested General Joachim von Kortzfleisch.
 He did not follow the conspirators' orders and later took part in the interrogation of Major Hans-Ulrich von Oertzen, a supporter of the plot under his command.

-He was nevertheless subsequently arrested by the Gestapo.
-He was dismissed from the army by the court of honor and was then tried by the People's Court, sentenced to death by Roland Freisler on 5 October 1944 and shot by firing squad in Brandenburg-Görden Prison on 24 October 1944.
+Thüngen was nevertheless subsequently arrested by the Gestapo.
+He was tried under German military law and dismissed from the army by the court of honor and was then tried by the People's Court, sentenced to death by Roland Freisler on 5 October 1944 and shot by firing squad in Brandenburg-Görden Prison on 24 October 1944.